CSMI – project need and benefits

 The regional CSMI System will provide an outfall for many of the areas that currently request emergency pumping into the WH and WID Canals.
 CSMI would reduce emergency pumping and keep stormwater out of irrigation main canals and reservoirs, providing significant improvement to the water management issues on the WH Canal, for users of Chestermere Lake and the WID.

 CSMI will largely eliminate stormwater contamination of high-quality irrigation water flowing through the WID canals.
 Regional wetlands that are constructed as part of the CSMI system, implementation of Best Management Practices, and a water monitoring program will enhance the quality of stormwater before it enters natural outlets, protecting aquatic ecosystems from negative stormwater impacts to water quality.

 Figure 2.
 Weed growth in WID main canals.
 Nutrients from stormwater runoff increase weed growth in the canals, creating maintenance and water quality issues.

 The CSMI will reduce the risk of localized flooding by providing an effective stormwater management system.

 Many areas within the CSMI region have undergone residential and industrial development but have drainage patterns with no natural outlet for stormwater runoff.
-During heavy precipitation and flooding events, areas such as Janet, Langdon, and Wheatland Industrial have experienced substantial, localized flooding that is costly to municipalities and damaging to downstream infrastructure.
+During heavy precipitation and flooding events, areas such as Janet, and Langdon have experienced substantial, localized flooding that is costly to municipalities and damaging to downstream infrastructure.
 Current practice on many of these recent subdivisions is to evaporate water that collects on the land, but emergency pumping is also necessary when extremely high volumes of water accumulate, and private property is at risk of flood damage.
 This strategy is known as “zero-release,” where stormwater is dealt with on site except in emergency pumping situations.

 3. Establish stormwater outfalls to allow for future development and economic growth